shaikrafi7/getData_project/CodeBook.md

 Task 2: features.txt was manually observed to identify columns with mean and std variables.
 The variables with mean() and std() at end of the variable names were selected and a vector called meanStdCols was build. allData was subsetted with meanStdCols and stored into meanStdData.

 Task 3: Subject numbers data from y_train.txt and y_test.txt were loaded into R and merged with rbind and stored in allLbls.
 Then it was merged with meanStdData via cbind and stored in meanStdLblsData.
 Activity descriptive names available in activity_labels.txt was loaded and stored in activityLabels.
-A new row of activity descriptive name was added to meanStdLblsData where activity number in meanStdLblsData matached activity number in activityLabels.
+A new row of activity descriptive name was added to meanStdLblsData where activity number in meanStdLblsData matched activity number in activityLabels.
 Then allLbls column was dropped from meanStdLblsData.

 Task 4: features.txt was loaded into R and subsetted by meanStdCols and stored in meanStdFeatures which was then added to meanStdLblsData via names function.The activity descriptive name column was named as "activity" via colnames function.